Madison, New Jersey: 19th century

-Influence of early railroad
+In 1834, the name of the settlement was changed to Madison.
+As a tribute to the name, every year a fair called Bottle Hill Day is held.

-The Morris and Essex Railroad connected the town with Newark and Hoboken in 1838 and provided good transportation for farm produce grown at Madison.
-Later, the railroad made possible the establishment of a flourishing rose growing industry, still commemorated in Madison's nickname, The Rose City.
-The rail service connected the commerce to the markets of Manhattan.
-Madison's growth accelerated after the Civil War and the Morris and Essex Lines became one of America's first commuter railroads, attracting well-to-do families from Manhattan (many of whom already owned large parcels land in the area for farming, hunting, and recreation) and contributing to the development of "Millionaire's Row", which stretched from downtown Madison to downtown Morristown.
+In 1838, the Morris and Essex Railroad Line was founded, connecting Newark and Hoboken and providing transportation for farm produce grown in Madison.
+The railroad made possible the establishment of a flourishing rose growing industry, still commemorated in Madison's nickname, the Rose City.
+The rail service connected the commerce to the markets of Manhattan] Madison's growth accelerated after the Civil War and the Morris and Essex Lines became one of America's first commuter railroads, attracting well-to-do families from Manhattan (many of whom already owned large parcels land in the area for farming, hunting, and recreation) and contributing to the development of "Millionaire's Row", which stretched from downtown Madison to downtown Morristown.
 Greenhouses dotted the countryside.
 Talented horticulturalists were attracted to the area for employment at the many wealthy estates in the immediate area and to establish related businesses.
-One of the first grand houses to be built on "Millionaire's Row" was the Ross Estate.
-In 1893, Florence Adele Vanderbilt and her husband Hamilton McKown Twombly began to built the impressive Florham estate.
+One of the first grand houses to be built on Millionaire's Row was the Ross Estate.
+In 1893, Florence Adele Vanderbilt and her husband Hamilton McKown Twombly began to build the impressive Florham estate.
+The estate name is a portmanteau of their first names, Florence and Hamilton.
 Home to Fairleigh Dickinson University, Florham is a Gilded Age mansion and the 9th largest house in the United States.

+On December 27, 1889, based on the results of a referendum passed on December 24, 1889, the village seceded from Chatham Township and adopted the newly created borough government (when it first became available) to develop a local water supply system for its population of 3,250.
+Madison annexed additional portions of Chatham Township in 1891, and again each year from 1894 to 1898, which was followed by an exchange of certain lands in 1899 with Chatham Township.